 DOCLINE User Responsibilities:

-- Contact your Regional Medical Library (RML) to become a DOCLINE participant and to establish a system account.
+- Contact the NNLM DOCLINE Coordination Office to become a DOCLINE participant and to establish a system account.

 - Comply with the minimum system requirements for DOCLINE.

 - Comply with copyright laws governing your country or legal jurisdiction.

 - Protect the system from unauthorized access and use.